Lagrange top: integrability according to Liouville and examples of analytic solutions: Lagrange top.

 As we saw above, the Lagrange top corresponds to the choice ${\bf z}(0)=(0, 0, 1)$ and $k=(0, k_2, k_3)$.
 With these ${\bf z}(0)$ and ${\bf k}$ the potential energy acquires the form $b(k_2R_{23}+k_3R_{33})$, and we get the variational problem for the Lagrange top in terms of Euler angles

 This gives the following equations of motion

-{\bf Comment. } In the textbooks, authors take a dfferent Lagrangian, the latter does not contain the term proportional to $k_2$ \cite{Arn_1,Landau_8}
+{\bf Comment. } In many textbooks \cite{Whit_1917, Mac_1936, Lei_1965, Gol_2000, Grei_2003, Ham_22}, authors considered another equations following from a dfferent Lagrangian \cite{Arn_1,Landau_8}, the latter does not contain the term proportional to $k_2$

-This term is discarded on the base of the following reasoning: to simplify the analysis, choose the Laboratory axis ${\bf e}_3$ in the direction of the vector ${\bf k}$ ... .
+This term is discarded on the base of the following reasoning: to simplify the analysis, choose the Laboratory axis ${\bf e}_3$ in the direction of gravity vector ${\bf k}$.
 However, this reasoning does not take into account the presence in the equations of moments of inertia, which have the tensor law of transformation under rotations.
 Indeed, going back to Eqs. (\ref{hb8}) and (\ref{hb9}), select ${\bf e}_3$ in Figure \ref{Heavy}(b) in the direction of ${\bf k}$, and calculate the components of the inertia tensor.
-Since the axis of inertia ${\bf R}_3(0)$ does not coincide with ${\bf e}_3$, we obtain a symmetric matrix instead of a diagonal one, which should now be used in the equations of motion.
-That is, the attempt to simplify the potential energy leads to a Lagrangian with a complicated expression for the kinetic energy.
+Since the axis of inertia ${\bf R}_3(0)$ does not coincide with ${\bf e}_3$, we obtain a symmetric matrix with non-zero off-diagonal elements (\ref{s0.02}) instead of (\ref{s0.01}).
+This symmetric matrix should now be used to construct the kinetic part of Lagrangian and hence it appears in the equations of motion.
+That is, the attempt to simplify the potential energy will lead, instead of (\ref{ss7.1}), to a Lagrangian with a complicated expression for the kinetic energy.

-{\bf Solution to equations of motion of the Lagrange top.} Eq. (\ref{ss6.1}) states that $m_\psi$ is the integral of motion of the theory (\ref{ss7}).
-Besides, the variable $\psi(t)$ does not enter into the remaining equations (\ref{ss6.2}) and (\ref{ss6.3}).
-So we can look for the effective Lagrangian that implies the equations (\ref{ss6.2}) and (\ref{ss6.3}) for the variables $\theta$ and $\varphi$.
-This is as follows: